-services & recources
+services & reSources

 THERE IS NOTHING STANDARD ABOUT THIS PROCESS

 This is the traditional style of printing.
 These inks can be printed on any garment or fabric and work best in small print areas.
-Plastisol screen printing inks are typically used on all blended tees in place of our Standard inks.
-Certain garments are better suited for certain art so if you don’t have something in mind let us reccomend something that will work well with your art.
+Plastisol screen printing inks are typically used on all blended tees in place of our standard inks.
+Certain garments are better suited for certain art, so if you don’t have something in mind let us reccomend something that will work well with your art.

 WATER BASED & DISCHARGE